Desiigner: Career

 On May 5, 2016, producer Mike Dean announced that he would be serving as the executive producer for Desiigner's upcoming debut studio album.
-On May 24, Desiigner announced that the title to his upcoming debut album would be called The Life of Desiigner.
-In June 2016, XXL magazine revealed their annual "Freshmen Class" for 2016, and Desiigner was included on the list with nine other new artists.
-In June 2016, "Champions" was released as the lead single from the GOOD Music's upcoming compilation album, Cruel Winter.
-Desiigner made a guest appearance on this track, alongside his label-mate Kanye West, and other rappers such as Gucci Mane, Big Sean, 2 Chainz, Travis Scott, Yo Gotti and Quavo.
-In the same month, Desiigner made his US television debut, when he performed his single, "Panda" at the 2016's BET Awards.
+On May 24, Desiigner later announced that the title to his upcoming debut album would be called The Life of Desiigner.
+In June 2016, XXL revealed their annual "Freshmen Class" for 2016, and Desiigner was included on the list with nine other new artists.
+In June 2016, "Champions" was released as the lead single from the GOOD Music's ultimately shelved compilation album, Cruel Winter.
+Desiigner made a guest appearance on the song along with West, Gucci Mane, Big Sean, 2 Chainz, Travis Scott, Yo Gotti, and Quavo.
+In the same month, Desiigner made his US television debut, when he performed his single, "Panda" at the 2016 BET Awards.
 On June 26, 2016, Desiigner released his first full-length mixtape, titled New English on Tidal, following a live premiere of the mixtape on June 22.
-In July 2016, American pop singer Demi Lovato brought out Desiigner at their concert in New York.
-On July 21, 2016, Desiigner premiered the track, called "Tiimmy Turner", which was released as a single on iTunes the next day.
+In July 2016, American singer Demi Lovato brought out Desiigner at their concert in New York.
+On July 21, 2016, Desiigner premiered his follow up single, "Tiimmy Turner", which was released as a single on iTunes the next day.
+The song peaked within the top 40 of the Billboard Hot 100.
 Desiigner appeared as a special guest on the Netflix series Bill Nye Saves the World.
 On November 7, 2017, it was reported that BTS would release a remix of their song "Mic Drop" featuring Desiigner and remixed by Steve Aoki.
 It was set to be released on November 17, 2017, but was postponed and released on November 24, 2017, instead.

-On May 3, 2018, Desiigner announced via social media that his debut EP, L.O.D., would be released at midnight on May 4, 2018.
+On May 3, 2018, Desiigner announced on social media that his debut extended play (EP), L.O.D., would be released at midnight on May 4, 2018.
+Upon release, it peaked at number 161 on the Billboard 200 and became his second and final project on a major label.
+The EP's namesake was utilized for his own label, LOD Records, through which he released his 2020 single, "Diva" independently.

-In 2020, Desiigner released "Diva" under his independent label LOD Records.

 In a 2022 interview with VladTV, Desiigner explained why he left GOOD Music in 2019, saying he was "going through a little mental thing" including his father having been comatose, and had tried to contact Kanye and his other labelmates for guidance but didn't receive any.

-On the morning of November 1, 2022, Desiigner went to Instagram Live saying "I'm done rapping," after hearing the news of Migos rapper Takeoff's death from a shooting in Houston, Texas that same morning.
-On November 26, he returned to rap, releasing a track and a video.
+On the morning of November 1, 2022, Desiigner went to Instagram Live saying "I'm done rapping," after hearing the news of Migos rapper Takeoff's death from a shooting in Houston, Texas, that same morning.
+However, he returned to doing so on November 26 when he released the song "My Brodie", accompanied with a music video.